 Here are the facts:

-- While type 2 diabetes affects more than 9% of the general population, or one in 11 people, the rates are much higher among ethnic minorities: ranging from about 12% for Hispanic Americans to as high as 33% in some Native Americans tribes who live in the U.S. Southwest.
+- While type 2 diabetes affects more than 9% of the general population, or one in 11 people, the rates are much higher among racial and ethnic minorities than that of non-Hispanic Whites (7.1%) ranging from about 12% for Hispanic Americans to as high as 22% in some Native Americans tribes who live in the U.S. Southwest.

 How we're helping